 The Jerónimos Monastery, Rossio Square, Marqués de Pombal Square...
 Lisbon is a historic city, and one big open-air museum, where you'll find any number of interesting sights:

 The most important squares

 The Praça do Comércio is Lisbon’s principal square.
-It is built on the site where the former Royal Palace was located, before it was destroyed by the earthquake of 1755.
+It is built on the site where the former Royal Palace was located.

 Rossio Square (Praça do Rossio), also known as Praça de D. Pedro IV, is the liveliest plaza in Lisbon.
-It houses several landmarks, like the National Theatre.
+It houses landmarks like the National Theatre.

 Marquess of Pombal Square is the centre of modern Lisbon.
 It is located next to Park Edward VII at the end of Avenida da Liberdade.

 Lisbon Cathedral, better known as Sé de Lisboa, is the oldest and most important church in the city.
 Its construction dates from the twelfth Century.

 The Jerónimos Monastery (Hieronymites Monastery) is one of the most visited tourist attractions in Lisbon.
 It was declared a World Heritage Site in 1983.

 Belém Tower was first built to defend Lisbon.
 Years later, it was transformed into a lighthouse and customs center.

 The Monument to the Discoveries (Padrão dos Descobrimentos) stands 170 Ft (52 m) tall.
 It was designed to commemorate the Age of Discoveries in Portugal.